Providing food to people that need it most in our diverse community

 We are unable to assist individuals.
 Please contact a registered agency here that may be able to assist you.

-Monthly Partner October 2025
+Monthly Partner December 2025

 Monthly partners provide a donation to support Shepparton Foodshare's operational costs in their chosen partner month.